top of page

 Why not bears?

-Stu is the director of Conservation Chat UK Ltd and an experienced lecturer, a conservation ecologist with a taste for bold ideas.
+Stu is the director of Conservation Chat UK Ltd and an experienced lecturer with a taste for bold ideas.
 They explore the untapped possibilities of rewilding the UK, including the controversial (but intriguing) prospect of reintroducing bears.
 Often written off as too risky or “impossible,” these iconic animals offer a chance to rethink our landscapes, restore ecosystems, and spark the imagination about a wilder Britain.

 Organisations we've worked with